zedems01/training-transformer-from-scratch/README.md

 # Transformer from scratch

-**Open-source reimplementation** of the Transformer architecture, based on the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017), enriched with my personal notes and explanations.
+**Open-source reimplementation** of the Transformer architecture, based on the paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017), enriched with my personal notes and explanations.

 It aims to be: